SEA: Supervised Embedding Alignment for Token-Level Visual-Textual Integration in MLLMs: Experiments

 \section{Experiments}

-In this section, we first provide our experimental framework and evaluation results on 8 common benchmarks compared with different backbones in ~\Cref{tab:main_result}.
-Subsequently, we empirically investigate the effectiveness and robustness of SEA.
+In this section, we conduct comprehensive experiments to validate SEA's effectiveness.
+First, we provide our evaluation results on 8 common benchmarks compared with different backbones.
+Then, we analyze how SEA enhances token-level alignment, visual perception and language capability.
+Finally, we explore SEA's generalization capability through extensive ablation studies.